Vicchang/RayarkTutorial/PresentationWeek1.md

   If monster class is subclass of gameObject, it would be part of an gameObject forever.
 There is no way to be a real monster or else.
 Even if you do so, it is still a real monster gameObject.

 * ## What is dependency injection?
 What benefits does it brings?
   The dependency injection would occur in compisition, that is "has a" case.
 Take the above as example.
 Monster class has a gameObject.
 The key of DI is that who generate the gameObject.
-Is it Monster class or it is by other class.
-Let's look at the code below.
+Is it Monster class or other class?
+Let's look at the code below, which monster class generate gameObject.
   ```C#
   public class Monster
   {